-- 8. Petitioners also submitted the affidavit, dated September 7, 2022, of petitioner Carolyn Crawford Bentham, in which she asserts the following: - "1) I am the petitioner in the above-referenced matter and make this statement on behalf of myself, and as surviving spouse of Richard Bentham, pursuant to New York State Tax Law § 3030; - 2) Pursuant to New York State Tax Law § 3030 (c) (5) (ii) (II), the petitioners are individuals whose net worth did not exceed two million dollars at the time the civil action was filed." - 9.
-In response to petitioners' application for costs, the Division submitted an affirmation in opposition to petitioners' application for costs, dated December 30, 2022, of Stefan M. Armstrong, Esq., with supporting papers.
+- 8. Petitioners also submitted a joint affidavit, dated September 2, 2022, in which they asserted their net worth did not exceed \$2 million at the time the civil action was filed. - 9.
+In response to petitioners' application for costs, the Division submitted an affirmation in opposition to petitioners' application for costs, dated December 30, 2022, of Stefan M.

+Armstrong, Esq., with supporting papers.
 Mr. Armstrong, in his affirmation, avers that the Division was substantially justified in its position because petitioners failed to submit any documents in response to the Division's desk audit letter request for documentation of their itemized deductions prior to the BCMS conciliation conference.
 Included with the Division's response to petitioners' application for costs is an affidavit of Yasmin A. Sayed, dated December 21, 2022.
 Ms. Sayed is a Tax Technician II in the Division's Income/Franchise Desk Audit Bureau and is currently assigned to Audit Group 2 that performed the desk audit of petitioners' 2018 return.
 She began working for the Division in 2009 and has held the position of Tax Technician II since August 2022.
 Ms. Sayed's duties include supervising tax technicians in performing desk audits of personal income tax returns, including itemized deduction audits.
-Ms. Sayed's affidavit is based upon her review of the Division's entire audit file related to its desk audit of petitioners' 2018 return.
+Ms. Sayed's affidavit is based upon her review of the Division's entire audit file related to its desk audit of petitioners' 2018 return. - 10.
+The Division maintained an e-MPIRE account for each taxpayer which, among other things, tracks all correspondence between the Division and that taxpayer and is updated in the ordinary course of business whenever a Division employee works on the taxpayer's account.